kazuar/kazuar.github.io/_posts/2017-7-24-got-remix.md

 ![waveplot]({{ site.baseurl }}/images/got_remix/wave_plot_silent_frames.png)

-It seems like there's a lot of sections that we signaled as "silent".
+Looks like we marked a lot of sections as "silent"!
+We can aggregate consecutive "silent" frames, and plot the start of each "silent" sequence.

-We can aggregate them and take another look at a cleaner plot.
+Let's take another look at the cleaner plot:

 {% highlight python %}
 # Aggregate the frames into sections of silent frames